stephensong/AssemblyScript/README.md

 * **sizeof**<`T`>(): `uintptr`<br />
   Returns the byte size of the specified core or class type.
 Compiles to a constant.

-The following built-in constants are present as immutable globals:
+The following built-in constants are present as immutable globals (note that optimizers might inline them):

 * **NaN**: `double`<br />
   NaN (not a number) as a 64-bit float.